QubesOS/qubesos.github.io/pages/en/partners.md

 ==============

-This page is dedicated to recogizing the organizations which have contributed to the development of Qubes OS and its features.
+This page is dedicated to recogizing the organizations which have contributed support to the development of Qubes OS and its features.
 The Qubes Project is grateful for their support!

 If your organization is interested in becoming a Qubes Partner, please contact `michael at invisiblethingslab dot com`.
 For monetary